Last Updated on

 Art lovers will enjoy visiting here as the theatre also holds the Festival Gallery which displays the work of leading Scottish artists.
 There are over 200 artworks on display here throughout the year.

 Ben Vrackie towers over Pitlochry to the north.
-Often overlooked (it misses the Munro mark by 100+ meters) has incredible views north and east towards the main bulk of the Cairngorms, West towards Schihallion, Glen Lyon and the Lawers group.
+Often overlooked (it misses the Munro mark by just over 70 meters) it has incredible views north and east towards the main bulk of the Cairngorms, west towards Schihallion, Glen Lyon and the Lawers group.
 However, the main point of attraction lies north towards the Beinn A’ Ghlo group.
 There is no better view of these three mountains than the summit of Ben Vrackie in my humble opinion.

 The walk is fairly easy by hillwalking standards but make sure you pack the right gear.
 Ben Vrackie’s summit can be reached within 4 hours in normal conditions.
 View the detailed route on Walkhighlands.